describo/describo.github.io/src/docs/articles/creating-a-dataset.md

 ## Licensing your work

-Too often, licensing is an afterthought.
-With Describo, licensing your data and metadata is trivial.
+Too often, licensing your work is an afterthought.
+With Describo, licensing your data and metadata is a first class action with an easy to use interface.

 <div class="my-6">
 Start Describo and select a folder to work in.
 We'll start by creating the data and metadata